Today, we’ll look into three main equipment-related problems manufacturing companies might face and how to cope with them using 1C:Drive ERP.

 Manufacturing companies need to keep up-to-date in order to stay competitive, which entails adopting new technology and automating processes.
 The adverse effects of lacking automation, such as ineffective production planning, slow reaction to changing circumstances, and error-prone manual labor result in financial losses and customer churn.

-1C:Drive provides a single solution for tackling these and many other issues manufacturers face on a daily basis, such as planning, scheduling, order tracking, monitoring the equipment, materials and components availability, and so on.
+1C:Drive provides a single solution for tackling these and many other issues manufacturers face daily, such as:

 How to Manage Production Resources in 1C:Drive ERP